 Prerequisite: One semester of high school algebra or permission of professor.

 A review of arithmetic and the study of fundamentals of algebra and geometry applied to practical problems of the drafting room, machine shop, and engineering.
+3 hours lecture.

 GTC 101 Technical Mathematics II/3 Units